 My cookies spread too much!
 What should I do?

 If your cookies have spread too much and they are too thin, the opposite of what we just discussed happened.
-It might have been either you added too little flour or too much liquid.
+It might have been that you added too little flour or too much liquid.
 To fix this problem, add more flour to your batter as well as weigh your ingredients with a digital scale.

 Can this recipe be gluten-free?